 A feature that lets you redirect calls received after hours or when a receptionist is not available to answer calls.
-(This feature also activates night service operation of PARTNER MAIL.)
+(This feature also activates night service operation of the voice messaging system.)

-One-touch Intercom Calling button

-See Intercom Auto Dial button.
+One-touch Intercom Calling button See Intercom Auto Dial button.

-Outside lines
+Outside line